DESCRIPTION OF WORK:

 The candidate shall...

-- Provide ATC supplies and equipment recommendations to the SRT2P team for approval by BN SRT2P Coordinator.
-Apply, evaluate and modify prophylactic and protective equipment and techniques for Soldiers to minimize the risk of injury or re-injury per BN requisitioning procedures.
-Provide feedback to SRT2P team regarding ATC supplies and equipment utilization and needs.
+- Provide RD supplies and equipment recommendations to the SRT2P team for approval by BN SRT2P Coordinator.
+Provide feedback to SRT2P team regarding RD supplies and equipment utilization and needs.

-- Participate in periodic and routine meetings with the assigned SRT2P Physical Therapist to review and evaluate the injury control services provided to Soldiers, discuss medical issues of concern that affect safe and appropriate Soldier care, identify existing problems, identify opportunities to improve delivered care, and provide recommendations for corrective action.
+- Participate in periodic and routine meetings with the SRT2P team to review and evaluate the nutrition services provided to Soldiers, discuss medical issues of concern that affect safe and appropriate Soldier care, identify existing problems, identify opportunities to improve delivered care, and provide recommendations for corrective action.

 - Document in the Soldier’s official electronic health record any encounter involving the observation, treatment or care of a medical condition in accordance with Army Regulation 40-66, Medical Records Administration and Health Care Documentation.

-- Furnish data and reports, and make all records available for contract surveillance review upon request as requested by the BN SRT2P Coordinator.
+- Furnish data and reports, and make all records available for contract surveillance review as requested by the BN SRT2P Coordinator.

-- Participate as a contributing member of the SRT2P team on issues related to injury control, sport medicine, and bridging individuals between injury and illness recovery/rehabilitation.
+- Participate as a contributing member of the SRT2P team on issues related to body composition, nutrition environment, fueling, and nutrition status for optimal performance, rehabilitation and recovery.

-- Conduct ATC-specific equipment, product, and literature reviews to assist SRT2P team in incorporating emerging best practices.
+- Review RD-specific equipment, product, and literature to assist SRT2P team in incorporating emerging best practices.

 - Attend and participate (i.e. answer questions, provide updates/presentations, receive Commander’s intent) in meetings with other SRT2P team members and BN leadership as requested and/or required.

-- Ensure safe and effective operation of equipment used for patient care and contribute to a safe working environment.
+- Ensure safe and effective operation of equipment used for patient/Soldier care and contribute to a safe working environment.

-- Perform clinical, administrative, and other tasks, within the scope of the ATC position description or as assigned by the SRT2P Physical Therapist or BN SRT2P Coordinator.
+- Perform clinical, administrative, and other tasks, within the RD scope of the practice and in line with the designated roles of the BN SRT2P team members.

-- Collect and report data as requested/required by the SRT2P Physical Therapist or BN SRT2P Coordinator.
+- Collect and report data as requested/required by the BN SRT2P Coordinator.